MAST Tutorial

 For the adventurous

 If you open resource_gather.py, and compare with the error message, you'll see that line 31 is where the issue lies.
-It's actually pretty simple - the value of x is None.
-If we look up a few lines earlier, we see x = blob.get("local_scale_x_coeff",0).
-Blob data can be useful in many situations, but now isn't the time to go into it too much.
-Basically, the commerce module expects that the blob information contains the "local_scale_x_coeff" value.
-But since it's returning None, the value hasn't been set. terrain_asteroid_clusters() does this, but terrain_spawn() does not.
-We just need to set the local scale coefficients for our asteroid:
+The value of x is None.
+A few lines earlier: x = blob.get("local_scale_x_coeff",0).
+The commerce module expects the data_set to contain local_scale_x_coeff, but since it's returning None, the value hasn't been set. terrain_asteroid_clusters() sets this automatically, but terrain_spawn() does not.
+We just need to set the local scale coefficients ourselves:

 Back to mission writing!